Accessibility statement for the Companies House service

 We know some parts of this service aren’t fully accessible:

-- most PDF documents are not accessible in a number of ways including missing text alternatives and missing document structure.
+- some PDF documents are not accessible in a few ways including missing text alternatives and missing document structure

 Reporting accessibility problems with this service